-

 Course Overview

-Government has a profound impact on our lives.
-Government decisions affect everything from our health, the affordability of housing and transport, the quality of the environment and the viability of businesses and voluntary organisations.
-And these days the world appears to be changing rapidly too; think of Trump and Brexit among many other unexpected developments.
-All of this means the study of Government is more crucial than ever.
-The BA Government (Politics, Economics and Law) will enable you to better understand emerging critical issues and develop the skills to make sense of this world in order to make a difference in the public, private or not-for-profit sectors.
+Government has a profound impact on our lives and the functioning of society.
+Government policies affect everything from our health and wellbeing, to the affordability of housing and transport, the quality of the environment and the viability of businesses and voluntary organisations.
+The BA Government (Politics, Economics and Law) will enable you to better understand public affairs and emerging critical issues and to develop the skills necessary to make a real difference in your chosen career path, whether in public, private or voluntary and non-profit sectors.

-So if you want to understand how government works and how public policy can be improved, or if you interested in working in government, business, or law, then the BA Government (Politics, Economics, and Law) at University of Galway is for you.
+Do you want to better understand how government works and how public policy can be improved?
+Do you want to examine how democracy, politics, economics and law interact to shape public and social policy?
+Are you interested in working in a career where knowledge of government, public policy, business and law are important?
+If so, the BA Government (Politics, Economics, and Law) at University of Galway is for you.

 Applications and Selections